New Transfer Students for the BSI

-University of Michigan School of Information External Transfer Admissions Requirements
+University of Michigan School of Information New Transfer Admissions Requirements

-The Bachelor of Science in Information (BSI) is an upper‐level academic unit at the University of Michigan.
-Students join our program for their final two years of their four‐year degree.
+The Bachelor of Science in Information (BSI) degree is a two-year residential undergraduate program.
+Students join our program for the final two years of their four‐year degree.
 Students must have a minimum of 54 transferable credit hours prior to term of enrollment in the School of Information.
-Most students transfer from within the University of Michigan, while others will transfer from external institutions.

 Interested in the BSI?
 Don't forget to sign up on our interest list!
 Join now